Embedded Finite Models Beyond Restricted Quantifier Collapse: Proof of Theorem : NIP theories are RQC within an infinite set, and also the proof of Proposition

+In every NIP theory, there is a model containing an infinite set $I$ such that, for embedded finite models based on $I$, every isomorphism-invariant $L_V$ formulas is equivalent to a $1$-RQ formula.

-As mentioned in the body, we make use of a result of \cite{baldben}:
+As mentioned in the body, this is a variation of a result in \cite{baldben}.
+But the exact statement of the result in \cite{baldben} is different.
+Theorem 2.3 of \cite{baldben} states:

-\begin{theorem} Fix NIP $T$, $M$ a model of $T$, and $I,<$ a dense linearly ordered set of elements in $M$ that is order-indiscernible: the truth of $L$ formulas $\phi(\vec x)$ depends only on the ordering relations among $\vec x$.
-Let $\mathcal C$ be the set of embedded finite models with active domain in $I$.
-Then over $\mathcal C$, $\phi$ is equivalent to a $1$-RQ formula $\phi'$ based on $L$ formulas and a relation $<$ for the ordering on $I$. \end{theorem}
+\begin{theorem} Fix NIP $T$, $M$ a model of $T$, and $I,<$ a dense linearly ordered set of elements in $M$ that is order-indiscernible: the truth value of each formula $\phi(\vec x)$ depends only on the ordering relations among $\vec x$ for $\vec x$ in $I$.

+Then any $L_V$ formula is equivalent, over embedded finite models in $M$, to an RQ formula that can make use of $<$. \end{theorem}